Matuta planipes

 Matuta planipes is a species of moon crab in the family Matutidae.
 It is a small colorful crab with flattened limbs.
-The Matuta planipes, in contrast to other species of crabs inhale pure oxygen-water through an area near their eye sockets.
+Matuta planipes, in contrast to other species of crabs inhale pure oxygen-water through an area near their eye sockets.
 This species of crabs enjoy spending their daytime hidden under some sort of shade such as a sand bed and they are more active during the night.

 This species of crab comes from the tropical waters of the Indo-Pacific and Australia.
 Additionally, they have a widespread distribution that extends from the Red Sea to South Africa, Asia, and Australia.